ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 }
 ```

-Now looking at the above code, It initializes a constructor with the file and it’s data on `__wakeup()` which is a PHP magic function used to re-stablish any database connections that may have been lost during serialization and deserialization tasks.
-Files retrieved from requests are stored in the /logs directory, for which the absolute path would be `__DIR__/logs` where __DIR__ is the directory of the wordpress’s login plugin resolving to `wp-contents/plugins/twentytwenty/logs/`
+Analysing the above code, It initializes a constructor with the `file` and it’s `data` on `__wakeup()` which is a PHP magic function used to re-stablish any database connections that may have been lost during serialization and deserialization tasks.
+Files retrieved from this request are stored in the `/logs` directory, for which the absolute path would be `__DIR__/logs` where __DIR__ is the directory of the wordpress’s login plugin resolving to `wp-contents/plugins/twentytwenty/logs/`

 ## SSRF

 ### Testing the Custom feed functionality

-On visiting <http://blog.travel.htb> we see an awesome rss link on top right, on visiting the link the webpage displays the posts from default customfeed.xml (http://www.travel.htb/newsfeed/customfeed.xml)
+On visiting <http://blog.travel.htb> we see an awesome rss link on top right, on visiting the link the webpage displays the posts from default customfeed.xml <http://www.travel.htb/newsfeed/customfeed.xml>

 ![rss](/assets/img/Posts/Travel/rss.png)